larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 32:51
-during the day, we can talk about blue light and blue blockers, 32:57 but you really want a lot of blue and yellow light arriving on the retina early in the day.
+during the day, we can talk about blue light and blue blockers, 32:57 but **you really want a lot of blue and yellow light arriving on the retina early in the day**.
 Let me be clear about something, 33:03 you never ever want to look at any light, sunlight or artificial light, that is painful to look at.
 33:10